 Students are introduced to the concepts of content creation for use in online social media and advertising.
 Primary emphasis is on the use of imagery, video and post creation to tell their customer's story and aid in online efforts to promote and communicate to an intended audience.
 Prerequisites: MMT 2453, VIS 1123 and VIS 1373.

-MMT 2433 3D Animation I
+MMT 2433 3D ANIMATION I

 After an object is modeled, textured, and rigged, it's time to animate it.
 The class concentrates on introducing the techniques and principles of classic animation and how to achieve them via 3D software.
 Prerequisites: MMT 1323, MMT 1433 and MMT 1453.

-MMT 2453 Interface Design
+MMT 2453 INTERFACE DESIGN

 Students learn basic design principles for user-friendly, intuitive interfaces across a variety of devices.
 Topics include navigation, legibility, accessibility, and authoring of content architecture based on targeted end-users.
+Prerequisites: GRD 1143 and VIS 1373, or School Dean's approval.